gvwilson/thirdbit/src/fiction/makers-return/index.md

 Patient's tentacles writhed.
 "Your companion should have regained consciousness by now.
-I will conduct tests to determine the origin of his failure.
+I will conduct tests to determine the cause of his failure.
 And then you will tell me how you came by the technology you are wearing, and how you enslaved these two units."

 "We didn't enslave them!"
 Violet protested.
-"They're ours!"
+"They belong to us!"

 Patient froze for a moment.
 "I suggest you use the next few hours to reflect on what you just said,"